giuliowaitforitdavide/recsyslearn/README.rst

 Known Issues
 ------------

-In this version of the library, the computation of the metrics for cross groups (user and item groups together) has not yet implemented.
+In this version of the library, the computation of the metrics for cross groups (user and item groups together) has not been implemented yet.

 Credits
 -------